An iterative method for the solution of Laplace-like equations in high and very high space dimensions: The iterative procedure

 where $U$ is the exact solution (\ref{eq2.10}) of the equation (\ref{eq2.9}), $\alpha(\omega)$ is given by

 and the functions $P_k(\lambda)$ are polynomials of order $k$ with value $P_k(0)=1$.
 Throughout this section, we assume that the expression $\|T^t\eta\|^2$ possesses the expected value one.
-We restrict ourselves to the analysis of this iteration in the spectral Barron spaces~$\B_s$ equipped with the norm (\ref{eq2.16}), or (\ref{eq2.15}) in radial-angular representation.
-In a corresponding sense, this analysis can be transferred to the Hilbert spaces $H^s$.
+We restrict ourselves to the analysis of this iteration in the spaces of the functions with finite norms (\ref{eq2.17}).
+In parts, this analysis can be transferred to the Hilbert spaces $H^s$.

-\begin{theorem} If the solution $U$ lies in the Barron space $\B_s(\mathbb{R}^n)$, $s\geq 0$, this also holds for the iterates $U_k$.
-For all coefficients $\mu\geq 0$, the norm \rmref{eq2.16} of the error, given by
+\begin{theorem} If the solution $U$ possesses a finite norm $\|U\|_s$, this also holds for the iterates $U_k$.
+For all coefficients $\mu\geq 0$, the corresponding norm of the error, given by

 then tends to zero for suitably chosen polynomials $P_k$ as $k$ goes to infinity. \end{theorem}

 \begin{proof} Because the expression $\|T^t\eta\|^2$ possesses the expected value one, the spectral norm of the matrix $T^t$ attains a value $\|T^t\|\geq 1$.
 If one sets $\vartheta=1/\|T^t\|^2$,